-The indirect sales channels relate to the placement of UCITS, portfolio management and the sale of insurance investment policies, and the collection and transmission of orders in administered assets on the secondary market.36
+The indirect sales channels relate to the placement of UCITS, portfolio management and the sale of insurance investment policies, and the collection and transmission of orders in administered assets on the secondary market.

-At present, the remuneration envisaged for this category of individuals (i.e. employees registered in the Register of Financial Advisors, authorised to offer products and services off-premises and with a specific
+At present, the remuneration envisaged for this category of individuals (i.e. employees registered in the Register of Financial Advisors, authorised to offer products and services off-premises and with a specific golden parachutes pursuant to paragraph 6.3.4 agreed as part of extraordinary transactions (for example mergers) or company restructuring processes provided that they fulfil both the following conditions:

-35 In accordance with the Supervisory Provisions, Part I, Title IV, Chapter 2, Section III - paragraph 2.2.3 Exceptions: "The rules provided by paragraphs 1, 2.1, 2.2.1 and 2.2.2, of this Section, do not apply to:
+&lt;sup>35 In accordance with the Supervisory Provisions, Part I, Title IV, Chapter 2, Section III - paragraph 2.2.3 Exceptions: "The rules provided by paragraphs 1, 2.1, 2.2.1 and 2.2.2, of this Section, do not apply to: